 The main hall of the temple is made of teak wood.
-Additionally, there are multiple ponds in the temple premises which have religious significance.
+Additionally, there are multiple ponds on the temple premises which have religious significance.
 The temple is believed to have faced demolition in the 14th century.
-Subsequently, it was renovated in the current form by Queen Ahilyabai Holkar of Indore in the 18th century.
+Subsequently, it was renovated into its current form by Queen Ahilyabai Holkar of Indore in the 18th century.

 The temple opens from 5 am to 3.30 pm, and 6 pm to 9 pm daily.

 5 am: Shadopachar